Eliel Saarinen's Tribune Tower design

-Eliel Saarinen's Tribune Tower design or the Saarinen tower are terms used to describe the unnamed and unbuilt design for a skyscraper, created by Finnish architect Eliel Saarinen and submitted in 1922 for the Chicago Tribunes architectural competition for a new headquarters.
+Eliel Saarinen's Tribune Tower design, also called the Saarinen tower, was an unbuilt design for a skyscraper by Finnish architect Eliel Saarinen.
+It was submitted in 1922 for the architectural competition organized by the Chicago Tribune for their new headquarters.
 The winning entry, the neo-Gothic Tribune Tower, was constructed in 1925.
-Saarinen's entry came in second place yet became influential in the design of a number of future buildings.
+Saarinen's entry came in second place but had a significant influence on the design of numerous future buildings.

 Background

-In 1921–22, the prominent Tribune Tower competition was held to design a new headquarters for the Chicago Tribune, a major American metropolitan newspaper.
-It attracted 260 entries.
-First place was awarded to a design by New York architects John Mead Howells and Raymond Hood, a neo-Gothic building completed in 1925.
-Saarinen was awarded $20,000 for second place; his design was never constructed.
-Many observers felt that Saarinen's simplified yet soaring setback tower was the most appropriate entry, and his novel modernist design influenced many subsequent architectural projects.
+In 1921–22, the Tribune Tower competition was held to determine the design for the new headquarters of the Chicago Tribune, a major American metropolitan newspaper.
+The competition garnered 260 entries, and the first place honor was awarded to a design by New York architects John Mead Howells and Raymond Hood.
+Their neo-Gothic building was completed in 1925.
+Eliel Saarinen received $20,000 for his second-place finish, although his design was never constructed.
+Many observers considered Saarinen's simplified yet soaring setback tower to be the most fitting entry, and his innovative modernist design exerted a significant influence on subsequent architectural projects.

-Saarinen was a veteran architect but had never before designed a skyscraper.
-To arrive at his noteworthy design, he took as a starting place the upward sweep of Gothic architecture, but then advanced this sense of verticality as his primary design principle.
-He said that through "logical construction" each portion of the design was made to reflect the larger goal of verticality.
-He was 49 years old when he submitted the design; the next year he moved from Finland to the Chicago area.
-In the U.S., he contributed to an overall design for the Chicago lakefront, and he lectured at the University of Michigan, but none of his skyscraper designs were ever built.
-Instead, others found success by incorporating his vision.
-Tribune Tower competition co-winner Raymond Hood adopted Saarinen's skyscraper style for several of his subsequent projects, and Saarinen's design was emulated by other contemporary architects such as Timothy L. Pflueger, George W. Kelham, Hubbell and Benes, Holabird & Roche, Alfred C. Finn, and James Edwin Ruthven Carpenter, Jr., as well as later architect César Pelli.
+Although Saarinen was an experienced architect, he had never previously undertaken the design of a skyscraper.
+To develop his noteworthy design, he drew inspiration from the upward sweep of Gothic architecture, which he then elevated as his primary design principle, emphasizing verticality.
+He emphasized that through "logical construction," each element of the design was intended to contribute to the overall goal of verticality.
+Saarinen submitted the design at the age of 49, and the following year he relocated from Finland to the Chicago area.
+While in the U.S., he contributed to an overall design for the Chicago lakefront, and he lectured at the University of Michigan.
+However, none of his skyscraper designs were ever built.
+Nonetheless, others found success by incorporating his visionary ideas.
+Co-winner of the Tribune Tower competition, Raymond Hood, adopted Saarinen's skyscraper style for several subsequent projects.
+Additionally, other contemporary architects, including Timothy L. Pflueger, George W. Kelham, Hubbell and Benes, Holabird & Roche, Alfred C. Finn, and James Edwin Ruthven Carpenter Jr., as well as later architect César Pelli, emulated Saarinen's design.